A lot or a little?

 What's the story?

-As far as 16-year-old Jamie Watson is concerned, the only good thing about being shipped off to a posh boarding school in Connecticut is he'll finally meet Charlotte Holmes, who's also there.
+As far as 16-year-old Jamie Watson is concerned, the only good thing about being shipped off to a posh boarding school in Connecticut is that he'll finally meet Charlotte Holmes, who's also there.
 Relations between their families have been dicey since Sherlock and Dr. Watson's lifetimes, but Jamie has always been thrilled by her crime-solving exploits and secretly dreamed of being her sidekick on wild adventures.
 The reality turns out to be quite a bit more complicated: Charlotte is brilliant, beautiful, bitter, and druggy, and Jamie is soon under her spell.
-When her recent rapist turns up murdered in a scene straight out of "The Speckled Band," she and Jamie realize that someone's trying to frame them -- or worse.
+When her recent rapist turns up murdered in a scene straight out of "The Adventure of the Speckled Band," she and Jamie realize that someone's trying to frame them -- or worse.
 But who, and why?

 Is it any good?

 The latest page-turning entry in the Holmes-and-Watson spin-off genre finds their present-day teen descendants trying to stay alive and out of jail as an unknown murderer stalks their boarding school.
-A STUDY IN CHARLOTTE (playing on the title of the first Sherlock Holmes tale) offers an edgy, complicated, snarky title character in 16-year-old Charlotte Holmes; a relatable, engaging narrator and friend in Jamie Watson; and a boarding-school setting full of hearty-partying rich kids and mysterious killers.
+A STUDY IN CHARLOTTE (playing on the title of the first Sherlock Holmes tale) offers an edgy, complicated, snarky title character in 16-year-old Charlotte Holmes; a relatable, engaging narrator and friend in Jamie Watson; and a boarding school setting full of hearty-partying rich kids and mysterious killers.
 There's also a bit of James Bond-style international intrigue, as it soon becomes clear that powerful hidden forces lurk just out of sight.
 Some of the darker elements (drugs, rape, murder, and people's lives being ruined) demand a mature reader, but the odd, compelling friendship of the two teens and the frequent plot twists keep things interesting.

 Talk to your kids about ...